Telefonorosso/l2boot/README.md

 Its purpose is to connect the two previous components during early system startup.

-After the LoadModule reboot, `scsi.device` becomes available first. `l2remote.boot` then invokes the RDB scanning facilities provided by `ptable.library` for `scsi.device`.
+After the LoadModule reboot, `l2scsi.device` becomes available first. `l2remote.boot` then invokes the RDB scanning facilities provided by `ptable.library` for `l2scsi.device`.
 This causes the remote RDB partitions to be registered early enough to participate in the normal Amiga boot process. `l2remote.boot` contains very little disk logic itself: it is mainly the startup glue that tells `ptable.library` which device and unit should be scanned.

 ### `l2boot-hdf-server`